 Each break provides an opportunity for students to make progress in understanding the various aspects of specific social issues listed below.
 Teams will perform a variety of tasks throughout their trips.
 Service tasks may range from cleaning, building, and working directly with the clients.

-Site Leader application: CLOSED
+Site Leader application: OPEN until September 29th

 Exploring Socioeconomic Impacts on the Public Education System in Denver, Colorado